Vanilla-Redone/Backend-Webhook-Wrapper/README.md

 # Vanilla Redone Backend Server Webhook Wrapper
 A js project written in typescript to allow webhooks to start, stop and query backend bungeecord servers.
-It is intended to be run on the same computer as the backend server
+It is intended to be run on the same computer as the backend server.

-# Webhook Payloads
+## Webhook Payloads

-## Authentication
+### Authentication
 All requests must hash their body with an authentication token defined in `auth.json` and include the hash in the `x-hub-signature-256` header.

 This ts snippet will do that for you: